Published date: 06/05/2023

 Records to Prove IRA Compliance

-The guidance provided me2ntions “good faith efforts”.
+The guidance provided mentions “good faith efforts”.
 This means it’s important to make sure you document your intent to be compliant in all aspects.
 To help prove your eligibility for the tax benefits, it’s important to have records available to prove you are maintaining all aspects of your labor compliance.
 These records could be wage determinations, communications with the U.S. Department of Labor (USDOL), conformance requests, or apprenticeship reports.

 Penalties